GenomicsAotearoa/shell-for-bioinformatics/docs/2_unixshellbasics.md

 !!! abstract "Lesson Objectives"

+    - Navigate your file system using the command line.
+    - Quick recap on commands used in routine tasks such copy, move, remove
+    - Strong emphasis on `grep` which filter searches a file for a particular pattern of characters, and displays all lines that contain that pattern.

 It is expected that you are already familiar with using the basics of the Unix Shell.
 As a quick refresher, some frequently used commands are listed below.

 For more information about a command, use the Unix `man` command.
 For example, to get more information about the `mkdir` command, type: